ludocode/onramp/docs/virtual-machine.md

 ### Error Stream Handle

-The error stream handle is an I/O handle to which the program can write error messages.
+The error stream handle is a file handle to which the program can write error messages.
 It is used as a handle to `fwrite` for the program to write output data.
+See the description of [file handles](#file-handles).

+The error stream is intended for displaying errors, warnings and other abnormal ouput to a user.

 The error stream is typically displayed to the user.
 It is separate from the output stream so that programs in a pipeline will display error messages to the user instead of feeding their errors to the next program.

+The output and error streams are otherwise identical.
+If no distinction is required between them, the VM can use the same file handle for both.
+(It can also use the same handle for input.)

 The error stream is optional.
 If a separate error stream is not supported by the VM, this field should contain 0xFFFFFFFF.
 If this has value 0xFFFFFFFF and the output stream handle is valid, the program will write error messages to the output stream handle instead.